Your Cart is Currently Empty

 We recommend that you finish with waxing your car as this will add an additional layer of wax as this is without a doubt one of the most satisfying processes in detailing and car care.
 Our Element Hybrid Wax Kit has everything that you need to achieve the best results - in one essential kit.

 Our Element Hybrid Wax is a durable super glossy finish in which you merely need to apply it to the incredibly soft Coral Microfibre Cloth to buff out the wax.
+They provide an incredibly glossy finish whilst also ensuring paint protection that is extremely durable.
+The durability lasts for roughly 3-4 months whilst one tin of this car wax is enough to finish over 10 cars.

 A Summary Of How Often You Should Wash Your Car